thomas-fossati/draft-kat/draft-bft-rats-kat.md

 the public key of the IK (pkT) and is then signed with the Key Attestation Key (KAK).

-To ensure freshness of the PAT and the KAT a nonce is used, as suggested by the RATS architecture.
+To ensure freshness of the PAT and the KAT a nonce is used, as suggested by the RATS architecture {{rats-arch}}.
 Here is the symbolic API call to request a KAT and a PAT, which are concatinated together as the CAB.

 ~~~~